Aidan1232/PyCraft/README.md

 # PyCraft

 PyCraft is a modular sandbox experience built in Python, crafted for legacy resilience and emotional resonance.

+---

+This does have built-in discord rich presence along side a launcher with all your needs to play this amazing game

+---

 Using the Ursina engine, it reimagines voxel gameplay through a config-driven lens where every block placed, shader toggled, and entity spawned becomes part of a symbolic ritual.
 It’s not just about building worlds, it’s about architecting meaning.

 ---

-The game runs as a self-contained artifact.
+The game runs as a one-stop-shop.
 No installation, no external dependencies.
 Just unzip and launch.

----
-This game does use discord rich presence in the code!